 The captain and a companion travel in a 4’ (1.22 m)-wide Stidd seat that has a thick fixed armrest in the center and the outboard units flip up.
 There are folding footrests, too.
 Aft, there’s a settee and a table on a raised platform.
 Doors on each side of the pilothouse lead to the side decks.

-The Master Stairs to starboard in the salon lead belowdecks.
-The master stateroom closes with two doors and the 73” by 76” (185.42 cm x (193.04 cm) berth is mounted on the centerline.
-Standing headroom is 6’10” (2.08 m) and there’s 4’10” (1.47 m) above the berth.
-The finish work is the same as we saw throughout the boats with a fabric headboard and continuation of the alabaster lightning and natural teak.
+The Master.
+Stairs to starboard in the salon lead belowdecks.
+The master stateroom closes with two doors and the 73” x 76” (185.42 cm x 193.04 cm) berth is mounted on the centerline.
+Headroom is 6’10” (2.08 m) and there’s 4’10” (1.47 m) above the berth.
+The finish work is the same as we saw throughout the boat with a fabric headboard and continuation of the alabaster sconces and bleached teak.
 There’s abundant storage throughout this cabin including a walk-in closet plus a hanging locker.
 Our test boat had a large mirror on the bulkhead that can be replaced with a TV.

-Captain and Crew Quarters A watertight hatch in the port side deck.
+Captain and Crew Quarters.
+A watertight hatch in the port side deck gives access to the crew quarters tucked into the stern if one is wanted.
 Just inside the entryway are the circuit breakers and there are two crew cabins with twin berths plus a head.
-The forward-most cabin has a Bonin control panel, a TV, opening port and storage.
+The forward-most cabin has a Boning control panel, a TV, opening port and storage.
 There’s also a door that leads to the other cabin that can also be entered from the companionway.

 The Lazarette.
 The hatch for the lazarette is in the aft deck and it opens on a power ram.
 Inside, there’s clear access to the steering system that connects the two rudder posts with a tiebar, 50-amp (starboard) and 100-amp (port) Glendinning cord reels.
 Fully forward, we saw the water tank.

-Fleming answered the needs of owner-operators who may have a large family but also wanted to take extended cruises.
-The 78 can transition from entertaining to long passages almost seamlessly.
+Fleming answered the needs of owner-operators who may have a large family but also want to take extended cruises – and want only the best that money can buy.
+The 78 can transition from entertaining to long passages seamlessly.
 She has the performance and handling we’ve come to expect from a Tony Fleming design and the luxury and amenities that an experienced cruiser would want.
-Anyone who’s serious about this yacht should get in line now because the backlog is building.
+Anyone who’s serious about this yacht should get in line now because the backlog is typically two years or more.